systemPipeR/systemPipeShiny/README.md

 For the admin login, account name **"admin"**, password **"admin"**.

-**Please DO NOT delete or change password when you are using the admin features.**
+**Please DO NOT delete or change password when you are trying the admin features.**
-_shinyapp.io_ will reset the app once a while, but this will affect other people who are trying the demo simultaneously.
+Although _shinyapps.io_ will reset the app once a while, this will affect other people who are viewing the demo simultaneously.

 ## [Documents](https://systempipe.org/sps/)